 C.1 Future built form must provide high quality design solution and comply with the building height controls shown in Figures 4.3.5.1 to 4.3.5.5.

-buildings both on the site and off the site and are to respond to the desired scale and character of the local area.
+C.2 Height of new buildings is to ensure positive and cohesive relationships with other buildings both on the site and off the site and are to respond to the desired scale and character of the local area.